Jordan-Finlay/blog_online/README.md

 __Edit post__

-You can edit any post YOU have created and no other users;
+You can edit any post YOU have created and not other users;

 <div align="center"><img src="assets/readme/updateblog.jpg" alt="An image showing how to update blog"></div>